tzsk/vuex-store-validator/readme.md

 Let's face it, the real world projects are complex.
 It's not as straight forward as defining a schema.
 Sometimes you need to have conditional schema which depends on some other state property or the mutation payload itself.

 But don't worry, you can even define the schema in a closure.
-You have 2 parameters available in that clsoure.
+You have 2 parameters available in that closure.
 The store and the mutation payload itself.

 **Example:**
 ```js